Jojovitch/Quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to The test site
 ---

-This is a blank Quartz installation.
+This is a Test page for obsidian based quartz site.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Check [[Test Kanban]] for further test content